How we assess your application

 How to use our lending appeals process

 We’re keen to provide financial support to businesses likes yours by lending responsibly.
-Although we approve around 8 out of 10 small business lending applications, in some cases we're unable to offer the finance requested.
+However, in some cases we're unable to offer the finance requested.

-You may also appeal against the conditions of a lending offer, should you feel these are unreasonable, subject to our qualifying criteria.
-Appeals cannot be made against the costs of borrowing, such as interest rates or fees, or our standard terms and conditions.
+Appeals cannot be made against the costs of borrowing, such as interest rates or fees, or standard terms and conditions HSBC attaches to such lending.

 Do I qualify?